JuanMa894/VGames-rec-system/README.md

 ***

 ## Modeling
 To build the recommendation system, I employed the scikit-surprise library in Python, which offers a range of algorithms for creating recommendation models.
 In this case, I utilized collaborative filtering techniques to generate recommendations based on user-item interactions.
 This involves using machine learning to uncover the underlying patterns in the data and make predictions.
-To optimize the model, I conducted a grid search to find the best set of hyperparameters and evaluated the performance of the model using the root mean squared error.
+To optimize the model, I  performed a grid search to find the best set of hyperparameters and evaluated the performance of the model using the root mean squared error.
+A small RMSE value indicates that the model's predictions are close to the actual ratings(the true values), while a large RMSE value indicates that the predictions are far from the truth.
+I also included the mean absolute error (MAE) to observe the average differance between prediction and true rating, but i decided my next steps based only on RMSE results.
 ***

 ## Evaluation
 To evaluate the performance of different models, I used the RMSE as the metric of choice.
-After analyzing the results, it found that the SVD model with hyperparameters from the third grid search achieved the best performance, with an RMSE of 1.2118.
+After analyzing the results, i found that the SVD model with hyperparameters from the third grid search achieved the best performance, with an RMSE of 1.2118.
 This value is lower than the RMSE of 1.7792 produced by the baseline model, indicating a significant improvement.

 ![model_comparasion](./images/Models_Evaluation.png)